chistym17/jobgenie-worker/recommendations.md

       "Fireblocks"
     ],
     "Description": "AuthentifyIt is a pioneering Web3 company revolutionizing object authentication and connection to digital experiences.
 We're building a secure, innovative platform bridging physical and digital worlds.
 We're seeking a highly skilled and experienced Full Stack Developer who is proficient in both frontend and backend development.
 You’ll play a key role in building and scaling our Web3-enabled platform using modern web technologies.
-You will work closely with the product officer and key stakeholders to ensure we continue to roll out a high scale web application to some of the biggest brands in the world.", "How to Apply": null,
+You will work closely with the product officer and key stakeholders to ensure we continue to roll out a high scale web application to some of the biggest brands in the world.", "How to Apply": "Email ryan@authentifyit.com with the subject 'Application for Senior Full Stack Developer at AuthentifyIt'", "Direct Link": "N/A",
-    "Direct Link": null,
-    "Match Score": 5
+    "Match Score": 60
   },
   {
     "Job Title": "Experienced Full-stack Developer",